thisisevilevil/evilevil365/_drafts/2025-06-04-Windows11-Partitioning-From-Hell.md

 Make sure to test, test and do more testing before you start rolling this out to any devices in production.
 One approach I also like taking, is to deploy the detection script to all devices first, to see how many devices is actually affected.
 Then you can create a seperate remediation where you roll it out slowly, once you feel comfortable with rolling out the fix, if pertinent.

 Given how many companies is still relying on performing old school OSD, I had hoped there was some official documentation and guidelines from Microsoft for how to create the correct partitioning schemes for Windows devices.
 It also seems like the goalpost moves with every new Windows 11 feature update, but at least I haven't been able to find any official docs about it yet, only community-driven content, which is rather strange, seeing how long tools like MDT and SCCM has been around forever.

+I developed these remediations for my customers, I have been assisting migrate away from tools like SCCM and Capainstaller.
+The partitioning scheme utilized by the OEMs like HP and Dell nowadays is very generous in regards to creating the ESP and the recovery partition.
+I recently received a new Dell Pro device where the ESP is 1,5GB and the recovery partition is 1GB.
+If you have been using autopilot for a while, chances are you are probably not having these issues at all, as these issues are created by IT Admins that have forgotten to adjust their tool of choice to perform OSD.
+When OSD is performed the existing partitioning scheme is usually deleted and a new one is created, which is why these issues occur in the first place.
+If you still insist on performing OSD the old school way, I would advise you to perform bi-yearly or yearly review of your task sequence, to ensure the partitioning scheme.

+That's all for now.
+I hope you find this useful.
+Have a nice day :)